RabieP/Hospitality-Revenue-Insights/README.md

 ## Insights

--Revenue Performance: Total revenue reached 111M, with an average RevPAR of 5,496.
+- Revenue Performance: Total revenue reached 111M, with an average RevPAR of 5,496.

 - Occupancy Trends: Weekend occupancy was higher at 64.3% vs. 57.1% on weekdays.